developer-zebra/developer-zebra-site/src/stagenow/4-1/dynamicstaging/index.md

 all values, generate once
 but has extra barcode sheets that might not be needed every time

-One store, 10 department. on profile for each. one row per store each profile references different subsets of the same file might not have been created from a template
+One store, 10 department. one profile for each. one row per store each profile references different subsets of the same file might not have been created from a template